liangqing/syncrypto/README.rst

 3) Add rule for Synchronization

-If you want ignore files in the plaintext folder, you can add rule to do that, such as\:
+If you want ignore files while synchronizing, you can add rule to do that, such as\:

 .. code-block:: bash

     syncrypto --rule "ignore: name match *.swp"

-the command above ignores files which name match *.swp
+the command above ignores files which name matches *.swp

 You can add rules multiple times\: